Snowboarding is perhaps the most entertaining way to enjoy the snow of winter. One of the most entertaining things about snowboarding is its speed.

 Jamie Barrow is the record holder for fastest snowboarders.
 He set this record in 2022.
 He reached up to 131.11 mph which is equal to 211 km/h.

-This is really insane yet true.
+This is insane yet true.
 The owner of the fastest downhill record is Edmond Plawczyk.
 He is a French professional snowboarder.

-These records are really uncommon but you have to remember that records are made to be broken.
+These records are frankly uncommon but you have to remember that records are made to be broken.
 So we can hope that we will be able to see new records soon by professionals very soon.

 Factors behind their Speeds: